syncfusion-content/blazor-docs/blazor/datagrid/custom-toolbar.md

 ## Render image with text in custom Toolbar

-Render an image with text in custom Toolbar in Syncfusion Blazor Grid allows easily render an image along with text in the Toolbar of the DataGrid.
+Render an image with text in custom Toolbar in Syncfusion&reg; Blazor Grid allows easily render an image along with text in the Toolbar of the DataGrid.
 This feature enhances the visual presentation of the Grid, providing additional context and improving the overall experience.

 To render an image with text in Custom Toolbar, you can utilize the Template in [SfToolbar](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfToolbar.html) in your code.